djpesic/ethcrawler/README.md

 * Prev - Go to the previous page.
 * Go - Jump to the specified page.
 Page number should be entered in text box.

-Button "Get historical balance" starts calculation of ETH balance for given address and given time.
+Button "Get historical balance" starts calculation of ETH balance for given address and given date.

+Button "Get erc20 historical balance" gathers historical balances per token, for given address and given date.

+**IMPORTANT NOTE**
+All of these operation can take a considerable amount of time.